-There are two ways that G Suite users can edit Office files without the need for Office software.
+There are two ways that Google Workspace users can edit Office files without Office software.

 1. Convert, Edit, Save Back

-The first way is to convert a Word, Excel or PowerPoint file to its corresponding Docs, Sheets or Slides format.
-Converting a file will unlock a number of features within Google Apps, such as the ability to invite other G Suite or consumer Gmail users to collaboratively edit, comment or chat within the opened file.
+The first way is to convert a Word, Excel, or PowerPoint file to its corresponding Docs, Sheets, or Slides format.
+Converting a file will unlock a number of features within Google Apps, such as the ability to invite other Google Workspace or consumer Gmail users to edit, comment or chat within the opened file collaboratively.

-After editing a file, a G Suite user may want to email the updated file to someone outside the organization who is using Office, but whose organization is not using G Suite.
+After editing a file, a Google Workspace user may want to email the updated file to someone outside the organization who is using Office but whose organization is not using Google Workspace.

 After making edits, a user can simply save the file back to an Office format using File > Download as from the menu.
-Of course, saving to an Office format also applies to any file that was originally created in a Docs, Sheets or Slides format.
+Of course, saving to an Office format also applies to any file originally created in a Docs, Sheets, or Slides format.

 2. Open and Immediately Edit

-The second way for a Go Suite user to edit a Word, Excel or PowerPoint file is to install a Chrome extension.
+The second way for a Google Workspace user to edit a Word, Excel, or PowerPoint file is to install a Chrome extension.

-With this extension, an Office file can be edited without first having to convert it to a Google format.
+With this extension, an Office file can be edited without first converting it to a Google format.
 In edit mode, the Chrome address bar will begin with chrome-extension://:

 Changes to the file will be automatically saved.

-Keep in mind that all Go Suite users have their own instance of Google Drive.
-Google Drive can be used to store both native Google files (Docs, Sheets, Slides, Drawings, My Maps, etc.) and non-native files (Office files, images, PDFs, etc.)
+Remember that all Google Workspace users have an instance of Google Drive.
+Google Drive can store native Google files (Docs, Sheets, Slides, Drawings, My Maps, etc.) and non-native files (Office files, images, PDFs, etc.)